 In this course, we will discuss: The life cycles of stars: star formation (stellar “birth”), stellar evolution, end states of stars (stellar “death”) • The Milky Way Galaxy • The properties of other galaxies • Active Galaxies and Quasars • Cosmology and the Early Universe

 This course will not emphasize mathematics in the material.
 However, we cannot avoid math altogether and some basic algebra and geometry will be required.
 See the Background Material for some refresher pages.
 If you have trouble with this, please see me.

-The grading criteria and overall components of the course grade are outlined in Section 5 and course policies, including policies on late assignments are given in Sections 6 and 9.
+The grading criteria and overall components of the course grade are outlined in Section 5 and course policies, including policies on late assignments are given in Section 6.

-• making every effort to treat all students fairly
+• making every effort to treat all students fairly and with respect

-- The student will be self-motivated in directing his or her own learning in this course by:
+The student will direct their own learning in this course by:

 I aim for you to be as informed as possible about the grade you are earning in this course throughout the semester.
 If you are concerned about how well you are doing, examine your grades on Blackboard to compare your point total at any given time to the class average.
 See this page for more details on how final course grades are calculated.
 Consult this Strategies page for tips on how to do well in this course.

 My goal is to provide ample opportunity for students to do well in the course.
 I allow you to drop one exam and one lab grade.
 I provide many ways to earn the 100 possible Participation and Engagement points.
 You can earn up to 15 points of extra credit in several different ways.
 All of this gives you good control over your own grade, and you can recover from a bad exam day or a missed assignment.

 Some assignments and test items will consist of short essays and/or written answers to some questions.
 All written work will be graded for grammar and coherence, as well as content.